Get Rates Near You!

 10. Have you taken any coursework in economics or finance?

 Educating yourself about economics, finance and investing is important.
-The more you know, the more informed your decisions would be about risk.
+The more you know, the more informed your decisions will be about risk.

 11. Do you feel that you fully understand financial instruments before you invest in them?